Shell shock: Acute

-Among the consequences of this were an increasing official preference for the psychological interpretation of shell shock, and a deliberate attempt to avoid the medicalisation of shell shock.
-If men were 'uninjured' it was easier to return them to the front to continue fighting.
-Another consequence was an increasing amount of time and effort devoted to understanding and treating shell shock symptoms.
+Among the consequences of this were an increasing official preference for the psychological interpretation of shell shock, and a deliberate attempt to avoid the medicalization of shell shock.
+If men were "uninjured" it was easier to return them to the front to continue fighting.
+Another consequence was an increasing amount of time and effort devoted to understanding and treating shell-shock symptoms.
 Soldiers who returned with shell shock generally could not remember much because their brain would shut out all the traumatic memories.